FarzamHejaziK/DyLoc/README.md

 ## Data Folder

-The Data folder that you can download from google drive contains:
+The [Datasets](https://drive.google.com/drive/folders/1zXTY_Kx6ODgQFKLPeeEJ-ax2rfIZyAxR?usp=sharing) folder that is available on google drive contains:

 - TrainDCNN1.npz (I3) and DCNNtrain.npz (O1): Containing all possible CSI-Location pairs all over the environments
 - TestframesI2.npz (I3) and TestframesO1.npz (O1): Containing 1000 time series of 20 frames for all three dynamic scenarios used for testing DyLoc